Resources on Social Ethics

 Community Investing - excellent clearinghouse of information on community investing, including community development credit unions and banks, community loan funds, etc.

-Calvert Foundation - offers investments in anti-poverty projects around the world
+Calvert Impact Capital - offers investments in anti-poverty projects around the world

 Self-Help Credit Union - one example of a community development credit union; a good place for investing in socially responsible, federally insured certificates of deposit (CDs), etc.